Adwind-Nvg/Data-Visualization/README.md

 This project aims to draw the places I have visited in the past four years as part of my memory.
 <hr>

-In this project, I mainly used the pychart package, however, the differences of versions of this package will results in many erros.
+In this project, I mainly used the pychart package, however, the differences of versions of this package will results in erros.

 This package is mainly used for Chinese map visualization